-- A relevant baccalaureate degree with a minimum GPA of 3.0 from a recognized institution. - An adequate level of proficiency in English as evidenced by one of the following: - Successful completion of an undergraduate degree from a school where English is the primary language of instruction, - Achievement of an official Test of English as a Foreign Language (TOEFL) score of at least 93 on the internetbased test (iBT) with a minimum score of 20 in each of the four testing sections, 580 on the paper-based test (PBT), or 237 on the computer-based test (CBT), or - o Achievement of a score of 7.0 or higher on the International English Language Testing System (IELTS), or - The equivalent in other accepted measures of English proficiency.
+- A relevant baccalaureate degree with a minimum GPA of 3.0 from a recognized institution. - An adequate level of proficiency in English as evidenced by one of the following: - Successful completion of an undergraduate degree from a school where English is the primary language of instruction. - Achievement of an official Test of English as a Foreign Language (TOEFL) score of at least 93 on the internet-based test (iBT) with a minimum score of 20 in each of the four testing sections, 580 on the paper-based test (PBT), or 237 on the computer-based test (CBT), or - Achievement of a score of 7.0 or higher on the International English Language Testing System (IELTS), - o Achievement of a score of 115 or higher on the Duolingo English Test (DET), or - o The equivalent in other accepted measures of English proficiency.